 Link directly to any trace in Honeycomb for faster, context-rich debugging.

-A direct trace link lets you open a trace waterfall view in Honeycomb using a Trace ID.
-These links are especially helpful when connecting Honeycomb to third-party tools, like error trackers or alert systems, so you can jump straight from a notification to the relevant trace for investigation.
+Direct trace links let you open specific traces in Honeycomb from external tools like error trackers, alert systems, and incident response platforms.
+These links are especially helpful when connecting Honeycomb to third-party tools, so you can jump straight from a notification or alert to the relevant trace for investigation.

 iframe isn’t supported.Construct a direct trace link by combining your Honeycomb region, trace context, and time range into a URL.